 c.
 Is there a document you can review about third-party testing?

 d.
-Is the manufacturing facility in compliance with federal guidelines?
+Is the manufacturing facility audited?

 2) Provides premium customer service and communication

 For the sake of your patients and your sanity, you need to know that the companies that supply your products are accessible and accountable.
 Customer service and account management matter.
 Ask and take notice…